brightmart/bert_language_understanding/README.md

-# ideas from google's bert for language understanding: pre-train TextCNN
+# Ideas from google's bert for language understanding:

+Pre-train TextCNN

 ## Table of Contents